Schedule Your Diagnostic Consultation

 Security

-To keep your sensitive data safe from intruders, inquire closely about a prospective facility’s security levels.
+To protect your sensitive data from intruders, inquire closely about a prospective facility’s security levels.
 Some colocation centers only allow access with a keycard and have security personnel on site 24/7.
 If you operate in the financial services industry or another sector where data breaches can result in a significant loss, do not cut corners when it comes to information safety.

 Disaster Recovery